How this generation moves when it comes to money management.

 Integration of technology – wealth advisors must begin to investigate into technological platforms which will enable clients to have access to portfolio information 24/7.

-Overall, it is clear that the mindset of millennials towards money management is different from previous generations.
+Overall, it is clear that the mindset of millennials towards money management is different from previous generations as mentioned in this website.
 Less risky financial opportunities are of clear interest, however, there also seems to be growing awareness of alternative investment opportunities such as cryptocurrency.
 This shift in preferences, values and behaviors therefore calls for increased need for financial service providers to diversify strategies in order to stay afloat such a highly competitive market.

 BY ALEXANDER TOM